iamadipurohit/VidWatch/README.md

 - Click on a video thumbnail to watch the video.
 - Like and comment on videos by using the respective buttons.
 - Subscribe to channels to receive updates on new videos.
-- Upload your own videos using the "Upload" button in the navigation bar.

 ## Development